-If a co-borrower does not intend to live in the property then she or he is usually required to submit a separate loan application while if co-borrowers intend to both live in a property they are typically only required to submit one joint loan application.
-Either way, the personal, financial and credit information provided by both applicants is the same.
-Additionally, in both scenarios, both co-borrowers are legally responsible for the mortgage even if one does not intend to live in the property.
+If a co-borrower does not intend to live in the property, then she or he is usually required to submit a separate loan application while if both co-borrowers plan to occupy the property they are typically only required to submit a single, joint application.
+Either way, the personal, financial and credit information provided by both borrowers is generally the same.

-The main difference for a co-borrower that does not plan to live in the property being financed is that the housing expense for the property that individual lives in is considered monthly debt.
-This increases the combined monthly debt for the borrowers which impacts what size loan you can afford.
-In short, the higher the combined monthly debt expense, the lower the mortgage amount you qualify for.
+The main difference when you apply for a mortgage with a non-occupying co-borrower is that the housing expense for that individual's primary residence is included as monthly debt in your loan application which impacts the loan you are eligible for.
+In short, the higher combined monthly debt expense for all applicants, the lower the mortgage amount you qualify for.

-For example, if a mother wants to be a co-borrower for her son but not live in the property being financed then the monthly mortgage or rent payment the mother makes on the home she lives in is counted as a debt expense when you apply for the loan.
-If the mother is responsible for a $2,000 mortgage payment on her home, then $2,000 is included in the debt payments she lists on her loan application along with other monthly debt payments including for credit card, auto and student loans.
-In this scenario, the co-borrowers need to earn enough combined gross income to afford the monthly payments on two homes -- the property the mother lives in and the property the son is buying -- plus any other debt expenses the borrowers have.
+For example, if a parent wants to be a co-borrower for a child but not live in the property being financed, then the monthly mortgage or rent payment the parent makes for the home they live in is counted as a debt expense along with the parent's other payments for debts such as credit cards and car, personal and student loans.
+In this scenario, the applicants need to collectively earn enough monthly gross income to afford the payments on two homes -- the property the parent lives in and the property the child is buying -- as well as their combined personal debt expenses.

-Use ourTwo Person Mortgage Qualification Calculator to determine what size mortgage co-borrowers can afford based on their monthly gross income and debt payments
+Use ourTwo Person Mortgage Qualification Calculatorto determine the mortgage co-borrowers can afford